 Jackson County COVID-19 vaccine tracker: 37% of people fully vaccinated

-As of July 6, 37% of people living in Jackson County were fully vaccinated.
+In Jackson County, 37% of residents were fully vaccinated as of July 13.
 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 How many people in Jackson County have received a COVID-19 vaccine?